Dave Blaney: 1998–2005: Early career and team instability

-Blaney began his Busch Series career in 1998 with Bill Davis Racing, driving the No. 93 Amoco-sponsored Pontiac and in his first season had three sixth-place finishes and a pole position at Lowe's Motor Speedway.
+Blaney began his Busch Series career in 1998 with Bill Davis Racing, driving the No. 93 Amoco Pontiac and in his first season had three sixth-place finishes and a pole position at Lowe's Motor Speedway.
 The following season, he ran a full-time schedule and won four poles and ended the season a career-best seventh in points.
 That season, he returned to the Winston Cup series with Davis, earning a best finish of 23rd at Homestead in the No. 93.
-In 2000, Blaney and his Amoco team moved up to Winston Cup full-time and posted two top-tens, but DNQ’d in the second race of the season at Rockingham.
+In 2000, Blaney and his Amoco team moved up to Winston Cup full-time and posted two top-tens, but DNQ'd in the second race of the season at Rockingham.
 He finished third in the NASCAR Winston Cup Rookie of the Year award standings for the season.
-He returned to the Busch Series that year with a limited schedule in BDR's No. 20 AT&T-sponsored Pontiac, gaining a pole position at Charlotte and also finish third twice.
+He returned to the Busch Series that year with a limited schedule in BDR's No. 20 AT&T Pontiac, gaining a pole position at Charlotte and also finish third twice.
 In 2001, the team would switch to Dodge and he would compete in all the races with a best finish of sixth three different times during the season.
 He left Davis at the end of the season due to sponsorship concerns and signed with the No. 77 Jasper Motorsports team.
 His best finish during the 2002 season was seventh at Phoenix.
 Blaney started the 2003 season with three top-tens and a pole the first five races, including a third-place finish at Darlington, but fell to 28th in points at the end of the season, resulting in his release.

 Blaney returned to Bill Davis Racing in 2004 for a limited schedule, due to a lack of a sponsorship.
 Part of his deal was making his Craftsman Truck Series debut for the team in the No. 23 at Dover, where he finished sixth.
 After two eleventh place finishes, Blaney joined Richard Childress Racing, taking over the No. 30 AOL-sponsored Chevrolet for eight races.
-After two top-fifteen finishes, he was replaced by Jeff Burton and started one race for Roush Racing in the No. 99 Canteen Vending/Kraft Foods-sponsored Ford in the place of rookie Carl Edwards, who missed the start due a Craftsman Truck Series race that ran late.
+After two top-fifteen finishes, he was replaced by Jeff Burton and started one race for Roush Racing in the No. 99 Canteen Vending/Kraft Foods Ford in the place of rookie Carl Edwards, who missed the start due a Craftsman Truck Series race that ran late.
 Blaney exited the car on lap 24, and Edwards went on to finish 37th after a crash.
 He also ran the spring race at Richmond International Raceway in the No. 7 Dodge for Ultra Motorsports and finished fortieth.
-Blaney returned to Richard Childress Racing in 2005 to drive the No. 07 Jack Daniel's-sponsored Chevrolet.
-During the season he would post only two top-ten finishes and finished a dismal 26th in points.
+Blaney returned to Richard Childress Racing in 2005 to drive the No. 07 Jack Daniel's Chevrolet.
+During the season, he would post only two top-ten finishes and finished a dismal 26th in points.